Topics in higher ramification theory I: ramification ideals: Computation of ramification ideals

 This proves that $b\smin$ can be chosen to be $\vartheta$ in this case.

 \pars If $v\vartheta=0$, which by part 1) of Proposition~\ref{ASKgen} holds if and only if $Lv|Kv$ is separable of degree $p$, then

-and as the value $\gamma$ defined in (\ref{gamma}) is non-negative, this is equivalent to $I_{\cE}=\cO_L\,$.
+and as the value $\gamma_\cE$ defined in (\ref{gamma}) is non-negative, this is equivalent to $I_{\cE}=\cO_L\,$.

 \mn 2): By part 2) of Proposition~\ref{ASKgen} there exists a Kummer generator $\eta$ such that either \n a) $v\eta$ generates the value group extension, or $\eta v$ generates the residue field extension, or \n b) $\eta$ is a $1$-unit and $v(\eta-1)$ generates the value group extension or for some $\tilde{c}\in K$, $\tilde{c}(\eta-1)v$ generates the residue field extension. \pars We first consider case a).
 By Lemma~\ref{vbdegp}, it follows that $1,\eta,\ldots, \eta^{p-1}$ is a valuation basis for $(L|K,v)$.
-If $v\eta$ generates the value group extension, we can assume that $v\eta\geq 0$ because if $v\eta$ generates the value group extension, then so does $v\eta^{-1}$.
+If $v\eta$ generates the value group extension, then so does $v\eta^{-1}$.
+Therefore, we can assume that $v\eta\geq 0$.
 For $1\leq j\leq p-1$,

-for some $k\in\N$; the last equation holds since $v(\zeta-1)=vp/(p-1)$ for every primitive $p$-th root of unity (cf.\ \cite[Lemma~2.5]{pr1}).
+for some $k\in\N$; the last equation holds since $v(\zeta-1)=vp/(p-1)$ for every primitive $p$-th root of unity $\zeta$ (cf.\ \cite[Lemma~2.5]{pr1}).
 This proves that in case a), $b\smin$ can be chosen to be $\eta$ and we have $\gamma_\cE=v(\zeta_p-1)$.

 \parm Now we consider case b).
 Again by Lemma~\ref{vbdegp}, $1,\eta-1,\ldots,(\eta-1)^{p-1}$ is a valuation basis for $(L|K,v)$.
 Since $v\eta=0$, we have

 This value must be non-negative since it is not less than $\gamma_\cE\,$.
 If it is equal to $0$, then it must be equal to $\gamma_\cE\,$.
 If it is positive, then we can apply Lemma~\ref{lemv(sai/ai-1)}, obtaining that for $1\leq j\leq p-1$,